TrellixVulnTeam/thoughtvec-imagesearch_ASVQ/README.md

     http://mscoco.org/dataset/#download

-4. Finally, you must edit the first code snippet in thoughtvec-imagesearch.ipynb to point to the correct paths for (i)   the VGG16 weights,
+4. Finally, you must edit the first code snippet in thoughtvec-imagesearch.ipynb to point to the correct paths for
+  1. the VGG16 weights,
-   (ii)  the directory for the MS COCO data,
+  2. the directory for the MS COCO data,
-   (iii) the model directory for *your* models (which ideally will not the same dir as for the skipthoughts model directory).
+  3. the model directory for *your* models (which ideally will not the same dir as for the skipthoughts model directory).

 ### Reference